gristlabs/grist-help/help/examples/2021-04-link-keys.md

 ## Step 1: Create a unique identifier

-In the family’s table, create a new column in which you will use Grist’s [`UUID()`](../functions.md#uuid) function to generate and assign a unique key to each family.
+In the families table, create a new column in which you will use Grist’s [`UUID()`](../functions.md#uuid) function to generate and assign a unique key to each family.